Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 Drinks: wine, beer, cider, mead

-Water was rarely drunk alone, often mixed with other ingredients to avoid contamination.
+Water was rarely drunk on its own, often mixed with other ingredients to avoid contamination.

 A codified, rustic, and sophisticated cuisine

-Medieval cuisine was structured by the seasons, religious prohibitions, social statuses, but also by a great capacity for adaptation.
+Medieval cuisine was structured by seasons, religious prohibitions, social status, but also by a great capacity for adaptation.
 Noble cooking manuscripts reveal an inventive, refined, and flavorful cuisine.
 But popular cuisine, more sober, showed great creativity in using leftovers.

 Cauldron cooking was one of the cornerstones of this culinary culture: simple, but generous.